Arabid race

-"Arabid race" was a historical term used by ethnologists during the late 19th century and early 20th century in an attempt to categorize a historically perceived racial division between peoples of Semitic ethnicities and peoples of other ethnicities.
-The term "Arabid race" was used in the late nineteenth, and early twentieth centuries.
-Its proponents saw it as part of the so called Caucasian race or even of a subspecies labelled Homo sapiens europaeus.
+The Arabid race was a term used by ethnologists during the late 19th century and the early 20th century in an attempt to categorize a perceived racial division between speakers of Semitic languages and other people.
+Its proponents saw it as part of the so-called Caucasian race or even of a subspecies labelled Homo sapiens europaeus.
 It has been considered significantly outdated in the years since.
 Modern scientific consensus based on genetics rejects the concept of distinct human races in a biological sense.

 In the early 20th century, Charles Gabriel Seligman described his perception of the occurrence of the "Arabid race" in the Sudan region: